 Participating in the FARE Clinical Network

-Since its founding in 2015, incredible progress has been made through the FARE Clinical Network (FCN), advancing knowledge and treatment, while improving the quality of life for 32 million people impacted by food allergies.
+Since its founding in 2015, the FARE Clinical Network has advanced knowledge, improved care and expanded access to clinical trials on behalf of the 32 million Americans impacted by food allergies.

-As the world’s leading food allergy advocacy organization and the largest private funder of food allergy research, Food Allergy Research & Education (FARE) is evolving to a next-generation patient care and research model that will deliver a constant flow of cutting edge research and solutions for patients and their families.
+As the world’s leading food allergy advocacy organization and the largest private funder of food allergy research, Food Allergy Research & Education (FARE) has created a next-generation patient care and research model that will deliver a constant flow of cutting edge research and solutions for patients and their families.

-If you are interested in more information about the FCN please click here to contact FARE.
+If you are interested in more information about the FARE Clinical Network, please click here to contact FARE.